n-eq/n-eq.github.io/_posts/2025-06-16-a-good-software-engineer-2025.md

 ## 1. Thou shalt master thy stack

+In my first year at engineering school, I met a Tunisian postdoctoral researcher who quickly became a good friend of mine.
+One time, we were sitting in a coffee shop, and he wanted to learn more about my studies (his field of work had nothing in common with computer science).
+He started asking me questions and after learning more about my domain (embedded systems), he struck me with this amazing
+question: "Do you know exactly how a computer works, then?".
+Although I think there are only a handful of people on Earth who can confidently say they master all the nitty-gritty details of modern computers (or at least, general-purpose CPUs), the question highlights a very important aspect of being a good engineer.

 A good engineer is one that's able to reinvent the wheel.
 Because they deeply understand what they're doing, they're able to explain the concepts and reimplement the tools they use daily, since they don't treat them as black boxes.

 Let's take an example.
 If you're a full-stack/web developer, try creating a library-free basic authentication system, implement a basic router for an SPA, build a simple